Family-Based Immigrant Visa Petitions

 Current laws and opinions on immigration are in a constant state of flux, leaving many immigrants confused and overwhelmed.
 Consulting with an experienced immigration lawyer can ensure that individuals receive help with the immigration process, understand the documents and limitations imposed by visas and permits, and meet all deadlines and criteria.

-Pennsylvania Immigration Lawyers at the Law Offices of Tahir Mella, P.C.
+Philadelphia Immigration Lawyers at the Law Offices of Tahir Mella, P.C.
 Help Immigrants in All Areas of Immigration Law

 If you or someone you know needs help in any area of immigration law, call the Pennsylvania immigration lawyers at the Law Offices of Tahir Mella, P.C. at 215-496-0690 or contact us online to schedule a consultation today.
 Our offices are conveniently located in Philadelphia to serve clients throughout Pennsylvania and nationwide.